metarex-media/www-metarex-media/content/docs/_index.md

 {{< fo t = "message"
     header = "Docs"
-    description = "Metarex is like a zip file with a timeline.
+    description = "MetaRex is like a zip file with a timeline.
 It's used like an electronic FedEx service." src = "/img/dino/mrx-logo-0300.png"
     class = "ui center aligned olive message"
 />}}

-### Metarex Documentation
+### MetaRex Documentation

 Start by reading the [MRX container introduction][01] that leads you through the container design choices amongst the many containers available.
 From that